nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Q**: What is the difference between `tag` and `edit` feature when it comes to tagging groups and modules?

-**A**: When you edit a profile, you might have to type in a lot of information and the command can get very long.
-This may potentially lead to careless edits.
-We want to have a dedicated command to do specific tagging (or untagging) so you have the option to do editing of tags separately.
+**A**: When you `edit` a profile with the `m/` prefix, the existing modules of the person gets entirely deleted and the new module is added. `tag` however, just adds the module for you without modifying other existing tags.
+The same explanation could be applied to `untag` as well.

 ## Summary